 - 1. Course Code: ÁEUTTM08 - 2.
 Course title: History of European Thought and Politics - 3.
 Credit value and course structure: - 3.1.
 3 credit - 3.2. ratio of lectures and seminars: 50% seminar, 50% lecture - 4.
 Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of European Studies - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Boglárka Koller Dr., PhD, professor
+Name, position, academic degree of tutor responsible for the curriculum: Boglárka Koller Dr., PhD, professor - 7.
+Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.

-- 7.1.1.
 Full time course: 28 (14 LEC + 14 SEM) - 7.1.2.
-Part time course: 8 (4 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 2 (1 LEC + 1 SEM)

-7.3.
-Further special or unique methods applied throughout of the course: -

-8. The academic content of the subject: The aim of the course is to to introduce students the history of European throught and the milestones of integration history in post-1945 Europe.
+Part time course: 8 (4 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 2 (1 LEC + 1 SEM) - 7.3.
+Further special or unique methods applied throughout of the course: - - 8.
+The academic content of the subject: The aim of the course is to to introduce students the history of European throught and the milestones of integration history in post-1945 Europe.
 Students also get acquainted with the theories of integration and gain insights into the complex, dynamic relationship of EU's institutional and political system and the member states.
 The course discusses the process of enlargement with special focus on the Western Balkan, the exit of United Kingdom and the effects of the multiple crisis in the Union.
-Current issues in EU Politics are also covered.
+Current issues in EU Politics are also covered. - 9.
+Competences to be achieved: